-Exporting volumes from HPSS is the process of removing tape cartridges or disk volume from HPSS control.
+Exporting volumes from HPSS is the process of removing tape cartridges, disk volumes, or object store volumes from HPSS control.

-8.2.2.1.
 Rules for exporting volumes

 Tape cartridges may be physically exported from any managing robotic library.
 To export a tape cartridge from HPSS, the administrator must be familiar with the operation of the PVR from which the cartridge will be removed because the physical cartridge ejection process differs among the PVRs supported by HPSS: